Get started with customer relationship management tools

 Plan for data migration

 Make sure you also have a plan in place for the migration day itself.
-Think about team scheduling, data backups, and how you’re going to let people know about system downtime.
+Think about scheduling your team, data backups, and how you'll let people know about system downtime.

 Analyse your info